expo/expo/docs/pages/versions/unversioned/sdk/webbrowser.md

 ### `WebBrowser.openBrowserAsync(url)`

 Opens the url with Safari in a modal on iOS using `SFSafariViewController`, and Chrome in a new [custom tab](https://developer.chrome.com/multidevice/android/customtabs) on Android.
 On iOS, the modal Safari will not share cookies with the system Safari.
-If you need this, use `WebBrowser.openAuthSessionAsync`.
+If you need this, use (openAuthSessionAsync)[#webbrowseropenauthsessionasync].

 #### Arguments